top of page

 4. Focus on Stability

-• Maintain routines and familiar relationships to provide a sense of security.
+• Maintain routines and relationships to give the child a sense of security.

-• Reiterate that family bonds are about more than biology.
+• Reinforce that family is about more than biology.

 Cultural Considerations in Malawi and Zambia